-- a) United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition; - b) Resolution 72/200 of the United Nations General Assembly (UNGA), on information and communication technologies (ICTs) for sustainable development; - c) UNGA Resolution 72/228, on science, technology and innovation for development; - d) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development; - e) Resolution 135 (Rev. Dubai, 2018) of this conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects,
+- a) United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition; - b) Resolution 72/200 of the United Nations General Assembly (UNGA), on information and communication technologies (ICTs) for sustainable development; - c) UNGA Resolution 72/228, on science, technology and innovation for development; - d) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development; - e) Resolution 135 (Rev. Dubai, 2018) of this conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects, a) the importance of telecommunications/ICTs as an enabler that harnesses the potential of and opportunities resulting from digital innovation which can benefit the socio-economic development of the countries concerned and help achieve the 17 Sustainable Development Goals (SDGs) adopted in UNGA Resolution 70/1;

-1 These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.